-The NIST blockchain technology report, presented end January 2018, offers a more than comprehensive high-end overview of blockchain technology, blockchain system architecture components, blockchain use cases and the benefits and limitations of blockchain.
+The NIST blockchain technology report offers a more than comprehensive high-end overview of blockchain technology, blockchain system architecture components, blockchain use cases and the benefits and limitations of blockchain.

 The NIST blockchain technology report mainly aims to serve IT managers who have little knowledge of blockchain technology and want to take informed decisions but goes beyond that.

-Blockchain technology gets ever more attention from business leaders, governments, organizations and businesses.
+Blockchain technology gets ever more attention from business leaders, governments, organizations and businesses for their digital transformation efforts, mostly in combination with other technologies such as the Internet of Things, depending on the precise use case and domain.
 It’s a token of how serious blockchain technology is taken despite and beyond the current confusions and hype regarding blockchain with the major attention so far going to the more sensational stories regarding cryptocurrencies (where blockchain has its roots) and ICOs.

 At the 2018 edition of the World Economic Forum, blockchain was omnipresent, again showing how it gets perceived as key for the future, although here as well there were many opinions regarding cryptocurrencies.
 The general attitude at Davos was ‘watch out for cryptocurrencies but do watch at the realities and possibilities of the digital ledger technology behind it, blockchain and DLT overall’.